guhansiyer/checkmate/README.md

 # Scorekeeping

-Chess games are usually recorded in [Standard Algebraic Notation (SAN)](https://www.chess.com/article/view/chess-notation), the FIDE standard for recording moves in a game of chess.
-SAN identifies each square through a coordinate system, and each piece (except pawns) by a capital letter.
+Chess games are usually recorded in [Standard Algebraic Notation (SAN)](https://www.chess.com/article/view/chess-notation), the generally recognized standard for recording moves in a game of chess.
+SAN identifies each square through a coordinate system, and each piece (excluding pawns) by a capital letter.
 An example of a move in SAN is Be5, which is read as "Bishop moves to square E5".
 There are also symbols for moves such as captures, denoted by an "x", check, denoted by a "+", checkmate, denoted by a "#", and other special cases such as en passant, castling and promotion.

 Lichess and most chess software are able to process game data through a  slight variation of standard algebraic notation called [Portable Game Notation (PGN)](https://www.chess.com/terms/chess-pgn), which is just SAN, combined with markup text.
 It is also based in it's own filetype; .pgn.
+For easy integration with Lichess, Checkmate records moves in the SAN standard and adds the necessary markup to a .pgn file once all the moves in a game have been read.

 # Computer analysis through Lichess